 Although it is still the most popular and one of the quickest ways for you to immigrate to Canada, there is still some uncertainty surrounding the Express Entry system and questions about how it works.

 Well, we hear you and are here to answer any questions you may have.
-We’ve selected the top 12 questions about taking the Expressway to Canada and break down how the Express Entry system works for you.
+We’ve selected the top frequently asked questions about taking the Expressway to Canada and break down how the Express Entry system works for you.